 Websites and apps

 Find implementation guidance for common website and application development needs.
 Get started developing these and other assets in this Azure Government starter pack:

 - Task-based consumer mobile apps

 - Simple digital marketing websites

 - Social mobile and web apps with authentication

 SQL Server cloud resiliency

-Find services and support for a proof of concept for an Internet-of-Things (IoT) solution to manage devices on any platform, mine data using real-time analytics solutions and deliver these insights across your organisation.
+Find services and support for a proof of concept for an Internet-of-Things (IoT) solution to manage devices on any platform, mine data using real-time analytics solutions, and deliver these insights across your organization.
 Use this Azure starter pack to:

 - Connect and monitor devices with remote monitoring.